Landrash/Sonoff-HomeAssistant/README.md

 ![](images/sonoff.png "Sonoff Range")

-Sonoff-HomeAssistant is alternative firmware for the brilliant & cheap ($ not quality) range of Sonoff range of ESP-8266 based WiFi controlled switches that allow you to use your own mqtt broker rather than the 'ITEAD CLOUD' service that's shipped with the pre-installed firmware.
+Sonoff-HomeAssistant is alternative firmware for the brilliant & cheap ($ not quality) range of Sonoff range of ESP-8266 based WiFi controlled switches that allow you to use your own MQTT broker rather than the 'ITEAD CLOUD' service that's shipped with the pre-installed firmware.
 They would have to be some of the cheapest IoT switches available today.
 In fact, even if you knew how to build one from scratch, the components alone would cost more so why bother.

 #### Currently Supported Devices